easyAGI/ezAGI/README.md

 # ezAGI
 easy Augmented Generative Intelligence for LLM

-an exercise in multi-model integration with the easy rational AGI llama3 integration using together.ai and ollama for llama3
+an exercise in multi-model integration and LLM rational enhancement from ezAGI llama3 integration using together.ai and ollama for llama3

 # LINUX INSTALL